 Closing a limited company is a complicated process.
 Oliver Elliot can advise you on various courses of action depending on the situation the company finds itself in.

-Creditor Services is about what Oliver Elliot can do for you as a creditor, both in and out of an insolvency situation where you are owed money.
+Creditor Services is about what Oliver Elliot can do for you as a creditor, both in and out of an insolvency situation where you are owed money looking to recover a bad debt.
 Unless there is a specific engagement that creditors want that is out of the norm then there is no contractual relationship ordinarily entered into between Oliver Elliot and creditors.

 For creditors who need assistance with completion of insolvency forms and their submission, Oliver Elliot is happy to assist to ensure that your claim is recorded for voting and dividend purposes.